Andy Preece

-Andrew Preece (born 27 March 1967) is an English football manager and former professional footballer who is currently the manager of Chorley.
+Andrew Paul Preece (born 27 March 1967) is an English football manager and former professional footballer who is the manager of National League North club Chorley.
 After serving as Chorley's director of football, he became the club's manager in May 2022.

 As a player, he was a forward who played over 500 games as a professional.
 He notably played in the Premier League for Crystal Palace, and in the Football League for Northampton Town, Wrexham, Stockport County, Blackpool and Bury.
 From 1999 onwards, Preece combined his playing duties with various coaching and management positions.
 He became player-manager of Bury in 1999, also going on to manage Worcester City, Northwich Victoria, Airbus UK and Southport.

 Playing career

 Worcester City

 Born in Evesham, Worcestershire, Preece began his career as a junior with Worcester City, making his debut as a substitute against Runcorn in the Conference aged 16.
 "It went backwards from there," he said in 2020.
 "I got glandular fever; they released me, and I had to work my way back.
 I'd half given up on football.
 I played a lot of cricket, including going out to play in Australia for six months."